Mobile Health Communication

 Security issues are a major concern when it comes to these advances in technology.
 The accidental release of information could lead to serious consequences for the practice.
 Fines for a practice in violation of HIPAA could add up to thousands of dollars, possibly even millions.

 There are several ways to heighten security with this mobile technology.
 One of the simplest ways is the use of passwords.
 Passwords will decrease the chances of unauthorized access to the device.
 However, passwords alone won’t be enough to remove responsibility from the practice.
 If the device is lost, the practice may still be considered liable under HIPAA regulations.
-Remote wiping and encryption are other precautions that a practice can take in order to improve security.
+Remote wiping and encryption are other precautions that practice can take in order to improve security.

 As people become increasingly connected through technology, it’s important that healthcare doesn’t fall behind.
 With the right precautionary measures, physicians can stay HIPAA compliant while using mobile devices to connect with their patients.